ARCHAEOLOGY, PHILOLOGY AND HISTORY OF THE NEAR EAST

 Main publications

 S. Alaura, The Much-Fabled End of the Hittite Empire.
-Tracing the History of a Crucial Topic, in S. de Martino, E. Devecchi (eds.), Anatolia between the 13th and the 12th Century B.C.E.
+Tracing the History of a Crucial Topic, in S. de Martino, E. Devecchi (eds), Anatolia between the 13th and the 12th Century B.C.E.
 (International Congress, Turin, January 22-23, 2019), Eothen 23, Firenze 2020, 9-30.

 M. Bonechi, Data and Problems Concerning the Intercalary Month in the Ebla Palace G Texts (with Special Focus on MEE 2 39 and 40), in W. Sommerfeld (ed.), Dealing with Antiquity: Past, Present & Future.
 RAI Marburg, Alter Orient und Altes Testament 460, Münster 2020, 101-164.